g8hh/communitree/docs/clickables.md

 - canClick(): A function returning a bool to determine if you can click the clickable.

 - onClick(): A function that implements clicking one of the clickable.

+- onHold(): **optional** A function that is called 20x/sec when the button is held for at least 0.25 seconds.

 - style: **optional**.
 Applies CSS to this clickable, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings).